 All of the Department for Education’s coronavirus guidance for educational settings can now be found in one place on GOV.UK: · https://www.gov.uk/government/collections/coronavirus-covid-19-guidance-for-schools-and-other-educational-settings

-Cyber security guidance to ensure your school’s IT teams and providers are prepared for an increase in home working
+Cyber security guidance to ensure your school’s IT teams and providers are prepared for home working

 The National Cyber Security Centre has published new guidance which: